trxgedy/imgui-clicker/README.md

 to compile the clicker, you must change your compiler mode to **Release x86**

-change keybind if you want to: clicker.hpp -> bind
+how to change the keybind: clicker.hpp -> bind